Using the Present Subjunctive

 Portuguese uses the Subjunctive mood to indicate something is uncertain to happen or to have occurred.
 There are 3 different degrees of uncertainty: (1) extremely unlikely, (2) plausible, (3) likely.

-Use the Present Subjunctive tense to talk about things that are uncertain to happen: in the present.
+The Present Subjunctive is used for case (2): actions that are plausible, yet have not yet occurred.
+Use this tense to talk about things that are uncertain to happen right now ~ in the present.

 *HYPOTHETICAL situations include those that express desire, emotion, improbability, give commands, and to express an opinion.

 You're at a restaurant and there's a man at a nearby table smoking.
 You say to your dinner companion, Don you want me to talk to him?

 Literally: Do you want that I talk to him?